 It's mostly an artists' street, filled with art galleries, antique shops, one-off artisan shops, and lots of local ambiance.

-Once at the bottom of the Spanish Steps, we can take some nice photos of the whole panorama.
+Once at the plaza called Piazza di Spagna, we can take some nice photos of the whole panorama.

 The most famous street in the area, lined with many of the most notable fashion brands in the world, is via Condotti.
 I prefer to walk down via Frattina, but it's up to you.

 It's also a mausoleum for Italy's kings and queens, and the artist Raphael is buried here too.

-The piazza was built on top of what was originally a stadium in ancient Rome (in use at the same time as the Colosseum).
+The piazza was built on top of what was originally a stadium in Ancient Rome (in use at the same time as the Colosseum.)

 Today Piazza Navona is home to stunning baroque architecture, in particular the church of Sant'Agnese in Agone, and three fountains, two of which were designed by Gian Lorenzo Bernini.